Dmitry315/ARTM_LSTM_comparision/README.md

 Optimizer - Adam, criteria - Categorical crossentropy, learing rate = 0.001 <br>
 In notebook I implement it with tensorflow (in pytorch it appears more difficult, then I thought). <br>
 Results are quite better: accuracy on test set ~ 0.75 <br>
-This result get without any hyperparameter optimisation, unlike in ARTM try.
+This result get without any hyperparameter optimisation, unlike in ARTM try. <br>
 <h2>Conclusions</h2>
 Here we can see that ARTM is not sufficient for emotion detection problem and loses even to LSTM model. <br>
 I think, the main reasons why it happens:<br>